 Tour the (in)famous Tower of London, and find out more about its 900-year history.
 It’s had many uses over the years – as a palace, prison and even a zoo – but today it’s famously the home of the Crown Jewels.

-Prepare to be dazzled by the Royal Family’s riches – I recommend booking ahead through Get Your Guide so that you can skip the line.
+Prepare to be dazzled by the Royal Family’s riches – we recommend booking ahead through Get Your Guide so that you can skip the line.

 It’s one of the most iconic London tourist attractions, and certainly unmissable during your visit to the capital.